PointAndTranslateDevTeam/point-translate/README.md

 ## Overview

-With Point and Translate, you can use your camera to scan text in a foreign language, and have it translated to another language of choice!
+Point & Translate is a React-Native application that allows users to capture or upload an image to translate objects or texts detected to another language of their choice.

 ## Technologies
 NodeJS, React-Native, Expo, Redux, Google Cloud Vision API, Google Cloud Translation API, Firebase Functions